|Apperly of Rodborough|

 He died 7 September 1913 aged 74; his will was proved 14 October 1913 (estate £43,384).
 His widow died 23 February 1931; her will was proved 8 May 1931 (estate £3,005).

 Apperly, Charles Alfred (1872-1939), of Rodborough Court.
 Eldest son of Sir Alfred Apperly (1839-1913) and his wife Maria, daughter of Henry Charles Paice of Aubrey Haw, Egham (Surrey), born 21 November 1872.
 Educated at Cheltenham College.
 Served in Gloucestershire Volunteer Engineers (Lt., 1893; Capt., 1900).
 JP for Gloucestershire, 1906.
-Succeeded his father as Chairman of Apperly, Curtis & Co., but seems not to have had the same aptitude for or interest in the business, which ceased trading in 1933.
+Succeeded his father as Chairman of Apperly, Curtis & Co., but suffered from a bronchial condition which obliged him to live abroad in winter, leaving the management of the firm to an employee, who proved untrustworthy.
+The business ceased trading in 1933, after which he moved abroad permanently.
 He married, 21 November 1912, Florence Mary (d.
 1967), daughter of Joseph Lees of Minnickfold, Holmwood (Surrey) and had issue: